gregcube/spooky_scoreboard_daemon/INSTALL.md

   - Wired (Ethernet) connection for UP-supported games.
   - WiFi connection for miniPC-supported games.
 - A compatible QR reader/scanner
+  - Ensure QR reader is set to USB-COM mode.
+Check the manual.
 - A supported Spooky pinball machine

 **Tip**: Use a USB hub for connecting the QR scanner and keyboard.
 Connect the